 Foreclosure of Rental Property

 In this case, a landlord should serve the tenant with a 30-Day Notice to Quit.
-After the 30 days are over, the landlord can move to court and start filing for their removal.
+After the 30 days are over, the landlord can move to court and start filing for the tenant to vacate.

 Tenant Eviction Defenses in Florida

-Your tenant may have a legal defense to delay or dismiss the eviction.
+Your tenant may have a legal defense in court to delay or dismiss the eviction.
 The following are common reasons a tenant contests an eviction lawsuit in Florida:

 Removal of the Tenant